 You can see all my posts on James Bond here.

 Thunderball: the Folio Society edition

 Thunderball, like other Folio society editions, features illustrations by Fay Dalton.
 They sum up the 1960s vibe of the books pretty well .
-The book is bursting with underwater action, including much threatening marine life.
+The story is bursting with underwater action, including marauding marine life.